 Rinsing with a garden hose every few weeks keeps larger debris at bay, but a deep clean is required at least every water change.
 If you use your spa frequently or have a lot of guests, you may want to deep-clean your filters monthly instead of every 3-4 months.

-Powersoak is a heavy-duty granular filter cleaner that acts fast, cleaning your filter cartridge down to the deepest pleat.
-It is extra-concentrated, so you get four uses per bottle.
+Why use Power Soak?
+This product is a heavy-duty granular filter cleaner that acts fast, cleaning your filter cartridge down to the deepest pleat.
+Plus it’s extra-concentrated, so you’ll get four uses per bottle.

 - Turn the power off to the spa and remove the filter.